lfrank01/CircuitPython/CircuitPython Servo/README.md

 # CicruitPython Servo

+## Overview
 For the CircuitPython Servo assignment, the goal was to wire up a servo to react to capacitive touch.
-In order to accomplish this, I had to download the latest version of CircuitPython from an external site, retrieve a CircuitPython servo file from a .lib folder from GitHub, and most importantly, problem solve.
+In order to accomplish this, I had to download the latest version of CircuitPython from an external site, retrieve a CircuitPython servo file from a .lib folder on GitHub, and most importantly, problem solve.
 The assignment was particularly difficult because little instruction was given.
-I had the help of my father and Dr. Shields to figure out the assignment, though I could have spent more time thinking about how to solve the problems that faced me.
+I had the help of my father and Dr. Shields to figure out the assignment, though I could have spent more time thinking about how to solve the problems that I faced.

 Another takeaway from the assignment was the use of circuit diagrams.
 Fancy software is not needed in order to create a circuit diagram.
 A circuit diagram can be done by hand and the different components can be represented with common symbols.